Dachshund breed guide

 The Dachshund, literally translating to ‘badger dog’ and affectionately known as the Sausage Dog, is a German dog breed developed over 300 years ago.
-The standard-sized Dachshunds were bred for the purpose of hunting badgers, owed to their long bodies and short legs which allowed them to burrow and dig into tunnels.
+The standard-sized Dachshunds were bred for the purpose of hunting badgers, owing to their long bodies and short legs which allowed them to burrow and dig into tunnels.

 In the UK and US, Dachshunds come in two sizes – standard and miniature – however, a third smaller size – kaninchen (‘rabbit’ in German) – is recognised elsewhere by the World Canine Federation.
 The breed is commonly pronounced as ‘dash-hund’, but the correct pronunciation is actually ‘dacks-hund’.

-Dachshunds may have a smooth and shiny coat, a wired coarse coat or a longhaired coat, and their grooming needs will vary depending on which coat they have.
-Colours can range from red, black, to chocolate or tan, or a mix of two or more of these.
+Dachshunds may have a smooth and shiny coat, a wired and coarse coat or a longhaired coat, and their grooming needs will vary depending on which coat they have.
+Colours can range from red or black, to chocolate or tan, or a mix of two or more of these.
 Dachshund breeds have a long snout and an elongated, muscular build with short legs, hence the name Sausage Dog!

 Dachshunds are loyal, intelligent, courageous, and dominant.
 They are pack dogs and while they love human and doggy companionship, they would generally prefer to live with other dachshunds or other small dogs which have similar temperaments.
 They tend to bark a lot, and don’t be fooled by their small stature – their bark can be very loud!

 You shouldn’t leave your Dachshund alone for more than 4 hours at a time.
 They should get at least one 45-60 minute walk every day or split into two 30 minute playtimes, and you should be careful allowing them to run if they have known back problems or other health conditions.